Dynkin Games for L\'evy Processes: Introduction

-When considering particular classes of processes, situation in which one expects to obtain more explicit solutions to particular problems, there are important contributions when the underlying process is a diffusion.
-Besides the after-mentioned results \cite{kyprianou_2004} and \cite{emmerling_2012}, Alvarez \cite{alvarez} relies on the fundamental solutions of the second-order differential equation associated with the generator of the diffusion process in order to find the value of a game and characterize equilibrium points in some particular situations.
-In this respect, it is well known that in order to find explicit solutions to \emph{boundary} problems for a diffusion process, like computing hitting barrier probabilities, finding a stationary distribution of a reflected diffusion within an interval, solving an optimal stopping problem, or solving a stopping game as above, the fundamental solutions often contains all the necessary information to solve the aforementioned problems.
+When considering particular classes of processes, a situation in which one expects to obtain more explicit solutions to particular problems, there are important contributions when the underlying process is a diffusion.
+In addition to the aforementioned results of Kyprianou \cite{kyprianou_2004} and Emmerling \cite{emmerling_2012}, Alvarez \cite{alvarez} relies on the fundamental solutions of the second-order differential equation associated with the generator of the diffusion process in order to find the value of a game and characterize equilibrium points in some particular situations.
+In this respect, it is well known that in order to find explicit solutions to \emph{boundary} problems for a diffusion process, such as computing hitting barrier probabilities, finding a stationary distribution of a reflected diffusion within an interval, solving an optimal stopping problem, or solving a stopping game as above, the fundamental solutions often contain all the necessary information to solve the aforementioned problems.

 However, the generalization of these ideas or procedures to L\'evy processes encounter significant difficulties.
 The key problem is the overshoot: boundary conditions in L\'evy processes are not limited to one or two points (the extremes of the interval where the process evolves) but extend over the entire line, as the process, when stopped, can potentially reach any point.
 In analytic terms, many boundary problems for diffusions can be approached by solving an ordinary differential equation on an interval or a half-line, whereas the same type of problem for a L\'evy process requires to solve an integro-differential equation, which, in general, does not have explicit solutions.